 Digging fence holes

-Using a column gap digger, it is possible to dig a gap in the stamping mark, the gap occupies a large portion of the column length, and the width is approximately twice the column length.
+Using a column gap digger, it is possible to dig a gap in the stamping mark, the gap occupies a large portion of the column length, and the width is approximate twice the column length.
 Thus, for a four-by-four fence post that is 6 feet in length, the opening should be 9 to 12 inches wide and about 3 feet down.

-Add the foundation fill to the hole
+Add the foundation fill to the hole.

-Pour about 6 small ladybugs of commonly used rocks into the opening of the pillar.
+Pour about six small ladybugs of commonly used rocks into the opening of the pillar.
 You can monitor the height of the rock by widening the tape measure into the gap and dumping it until the desired height is reached.
 The tape will effectively slide out of the rock.

 Install the column in the hole